ianlau20/short-term-stock-movement-ml/README.md

 **Tech stack:** Python, NumPy, Pandas, scikit-learn, XGBoost, PyTorch
 **Focus:** ML pipelines, model evaluation, reproducibility

+> **Note:** This project was developed in Google Colab and assumes datasets stored in Google Drive.
+> The notebook is provided for code review and methodology inspection rather than one-click execution.

 ## Project Highlights
 - Built a reproducible ML pipeline for time-series classification using historical stock data
 - Implemented and compared deep learning (LSTM) and tree-based (XGBoost) models